 Parents can also help teens negotiate dilemmas with adults.
 If your teen is struggling with a particular skill in a sport and feels embarrassed by how the coach responds, they might be nervous to discuss this face-to-face.
 King says that helping teens write emails to teachers and coaches can be good boundary-setting practice.
 “Crafting an email together can help parents [and teens] talk through the issue and wording of a respectful message to state the discomfort, ask for help, and create a plan for the solution.”

-Ultimately, parents and teens may disagree on what needs to be done.
+Ultimately, parents and teens may disagree on what needs to be done in order to set healthy boundaries.
 “But teens need to feel heard by their parents.
 Feeling validated is the foundation of a dialogue to problem-solve uncomfortable situations together,” says King.

 Sometimes these conversations become heated, but that is part of the process, says Warren.
 “Parents need to be willing to step outside themselves, not take it personally, and take a breather.”